BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 In fact, there are many ways to define the pitch of the event, i.e., the played synth and many of them are more relevant for musicians who are used to them.
 I am not completely familiar with all the concepts so I will not provide a full picture.

-One of the concept are the so called midi notes.
+One of the concepts are the so-called midi notes.
 This system assigns ascending numbers to the keys of a piano.

 ```isc